ciaomarian/mws-restaurant-stage-1_ms/README.md

 Project 5

 ## Overview
-This code covers Stage 1 of the Restaurant Reviews web application
+The code I created covers Stage 1 of the Restaurant Reviews web application:

-* I created:
 * A responsive grid-based layout using CSS.
 * Responsive images
 * A restaurant listings page